 This speaks for itself.
-More paying customers suggests more satisfied customers – and Shopify has more paying customers.
-The pricing of the lower plans for both Shopify and Bigcommerce are somewhat similar – suggesting pricing difference is possibly not a deciding factor.
+More paying customers suggest more satisfied customers – and Shopify has more paying customers.
+The pricing plans for both Shopify and BigCommerce are somewhat similar – suggesting pricing difference is possibly not a deciding factor.

-However, it’s also important to note that Shopify did have an earlier start than Bigcommerce, so it’s only natural that they have more paying customers today.
-But based on our observations, the growth rate of Shopify has been faster than Bigcommerce over the past year.
+However, it’s also important to note that Shopify did have an earlier start than BigCommerce, so it’s only natural that they have more paying customers today.
+But based on our observations, the growth rate of Shopify has been faster than BigCommerce over the past few years.

 2) Support Level:

 - BigCommerce: 24/7 support across all communication channels.

 - Shopify: 24/7 support across all communication channels.

 Both online store builders offer 24/7 support – right on par with each other when it comes to accessibility.

 - BigCommerce: 80+ (all themes are mobile ready, but not all.
 Limited selection of premium and free themes, when compared to Shopify)